mmotl/dtc_persona_analysis/README.md

 ````

 1. Background & context
 A key client has segmented its customer base using a cluster analysis performed by a third-party provider.
-These clusters are the foundation of their core marketing personas (e.g., "Sustainable Steve," "Eco-Conscious Haley").
+These clusters are the foundation of their core marketing personas (e.g., "Sustainable Steve," "Eco-Conscious Haley") based on the mean of their demographic features.
 The mathematical definition for each persona is provided by a specific cluster centroid in a multi-dimensional feature space.

 2. Core challenge
 The client has tasked us with building a system to classify new participants from our ongoing market research surveys into their pre-existing persona framework.
 The challenge is not to recreate the clustering, but to operationalize the labelling of new data points against the static, pre-defined cluster centroids provided by the original vendor.